 Christine Yardley was raised as a child on Normandel, the property that would become NZ Pacific Studio.
-The Cottage was my grandparent’s home.
 One of her earliest memories is playing by the river and making clay mud pies.
 Today, she is a ceramics artist, art therapist, and an integral part of the community-based performance group, Loosely Woven.

-For the 2017 ANZAC Bridge Fellowship, Christine and 7 members from Loosely Woven in Australia collaberated with community musicians and singers from the Wairarapa and staged musical productions (x2) called ‘For King & Country’ with songs, music & poetry about the Great War.
+For the 2017 ANZAC Bridge Fellowship, Christine and seven members from Loosely Woven in Australia collaberated with community musicians and singers from the Wairarapa and staged two musical productions called ‘For King & Country’ with songs, music & poetry about the Great War.